Health and Safety Abroad

 It is recommended to have general checkups before you go - medical, dental, and optical.
 This may be a requirement for some programs.
 Inform your doctors that you are going abroad, as well as the duration of the program.

+Host countries and institutions may require vaccinations and booster shots.
+While your sending institution’s study abroad office may be able to assist in determining host country and host institution requirements, it is ultimately your responsibility to have the correct documentation for travel.
 The CDC breaks immunizations into two categories: “required” and “recommended”.
 Consult the CDC's website for the most current list of “required” and “recommended” vaccines for your country of study to ensure you have received all “required” immunizations.
 It is also suggested that students obtain the immunizations categorized as “recommended” as well.
-A full series of vaccines can take up to 6 months, so find out now if you will need any.
+A full series of vaccines can take up to 6 months, so it is important to find out now if you will need any as soon as possible.

 If you have a medical emergency, go to the hospital.
 One of the first things you should do when you arrive in your host country is develop a personal emergency plan.